 The Ground-Based Midcourse Defense (GMD) is an element of the US Ballistic Missile Defense System that provides combatant commanders the capability to engage and destroy limited intermediate- and intercontinental-ballistic missile threats in space to protect the United States.
 US considers GMD as essential to protect itself from nuclear missile attacks from rogue states such as North Korea and Iran.
+US experts and officials said the Korean missile still appeared to be powered by liquid fuel, something that made it vulnerable as it could take to up to two hours to fuel on-site before launching.

-Kim is on fast road to develop an ICBM operational capability, with Kim Jong Un’s tally of launches now running at 14 in the first seven months of 2017 alone.
 The task facing all ICBM interceptor systems is shooting down a projectile travelling at a staggering 6,000 m/s – roughly 13,500 mph – before it hits its target, it’s like hitting a bullet with a bullet .
 The world’s only conventional ballistic missile defence system specifically designed to intercept ICBMs, GMD passed an important milestone at the end of May with its first ever successful intercept of an ICBM-class target.

 The other ballistic missile defence (BMD) systems like the Terminal High Altitude Area Defense (THAAD) anti-ballistic missile system to South Korea, the Patriot, including the latest PAC-3, and the ship-borne Aegis is deployed aboard US and Japanese warships have been designed to provide theatre ballistic missile defence, to deal with the threat of short to intermediate-range weapons,